Are Australian Shepherds Good Family Dogs?

 So, what are some potential problem areas?

 Australian Shepherds are pulsating with energy all the time.
-If your household is more low-key, it might not match the overall atmosphere.
+If your household is more low-key, they may not be happy and can become bored.
 They will need lots of space to run, frequent walks, and activities to occupy their time.

-If you don’t have as much time to spend catering to their needs, they might develop unwanted behaviors like excessive chewing, destruction of belongings, and even nervousness.
+If you don’t have as much time to cater to their needs, they can develop unwanted behaviors like excessive chewing, destruction of belongings, and even nervousness.

-This breed has incredible intelligence, which can also pose problems.
+The Australian Shepherd is one of the most intelligent breeds, which can also pose problems.
 They can be stubborn, resistant, and hard to work with if they don’t feel up to it.
-If you’re a person who lacks patience, this might not be the right breed for your home.
+If you’re a person who lacks patience, they might not be the right breed for your home.

-If you have an apartment or condo, these dogs might not match the specific weight requirements for your home.
-Many rentals have maximum weight limits and other specifications.
-Even though this breed is only medium-sized, it might still be too big when fully grown.
+If you have an apartment or condo, an Australian Shepherd isn’t the ideal pet.
+Many rentals have maximum weight limits, breed restrictions, and other specifications.
+Even though this breed is only medium-sized, they might be too big to live comfortably in a small space when fully grown.

-On the same note of apartment or condo living, space is a big deal, too.
-These dogs require lots of time and space to run until their hearts are content.
-If you don’t have a fenced-in yard, ample living space, or time to walk them, they can become unhappy.
+Australian Shepherds require lots of time and space to run until they’re worn out.
+They can become unhappy if you don’t have a fenced-in yard, ample living space, or time to walk them.

-Australian Shepherds are herding dogs and might naturally chase after smaller animals.
-They are incredibly visually sensitive, chasing after things like cats, squirrels, and even cars.
-Even though Aussies aren’t an aggressive breed, they might hurt another animal or get hurt themselves in the process.
+Australian Shepherds are herding dogs and might chase after smaller animals.
+They can go after cats, squirrels, and even cars.
+Even though Aussies aren’t an aggressive breed, they might hurt another animal or get hurt.

 Buying vs. Adopting an Australian Shepherd